Our team

 Visiting Researcher

+I am a visiting researcher with the Mannerheim Professorship of Russian Security Studies Working group until June 2027 and a PhD Candidate in Political Science at the University of Toronto.
 I hold an MA in European and Russian Affairs from the Centre for European and Eurasian Studies at the University of Toronto’s Munk School of Global Affairs & Public Policy (2022).
-My doctoral research focuses on the development of obedience and cohesion within state security services, state-perpetrated repression, and violence.
+My doctoral research focuses on variations in violence perpetrated by the Russian military during its occupation of Ukraine.